plone/plone.restapi/docs/source/endpoints/querystringsearch.md

 ```

 The `limit` parameter is optional.
-The default value is no limit (but a single page of results will still have a size determined by the Batch Size).
+The default value is `None`, but a single page of results will still have a size determined by the batch size parameter `b_size`.

 ### Query